 *Source: Happy Shacks of Texas, Log Homes and Structures

-Obviously tiny homes in Houston have lower prices.
+Obviously tiny homes in Houston have lower prices which will be reducing your mortgage cost.
 The smallest of the tiny homes are generally priced in the $30-$40,000 range.
 In addition to the lower price and lower cost of living, the simpler lifestyle and modest impact on the environment are strong motivators for tiny home residents.